eslint/eslint/docs/src/rules/no-restricted-imports.md

   "paths": [{
     "name": "import-foo",
     "allowImportNames": ["Bar"],
-    "message": "Please use Bar from /import-bar/baz/ instead."
+    "message": "Please use only Bar from import-foo."
   }]
 }]
 ```